Wheelock (brand): Exceder

-Exceeder LED
+Exceder LED

 In 2012, Wheelock updated their Exceder LED series by introducing the industry's first LED notification appliances.
 The strobes, horns, and horn strobes have compact design, that can be mounted on a single gang electrical backbox, or a trim plate to mount on a dual gang or 4" inch electrical backbox.
 However it does not feature a "snap-on" mounting system because of the small size of the device.
-The horn sounds similar to the Exceder's horn.
 In 2013 Wheelock began making the Exceder LED speaker strobes and the Exceder LED ceiling mount version.

+Series S8

+Wheelock produces the S8-24 series ceiling speakers and speaker strobes.
+The S8-24 speaker strobes are an 8 inch ceiling speaker, with a strobe on top of the grill.
+They are xenon multi-candela strobes and are made for indoor areas.

-Eluxa (EL)
+Eluxa

 In 2020, Wheelock announced a new family of notification appliances, named "Eluxa", which shared a similar design from the Exceder LED and LED3 series, however, the notification appliances had their design altered to accommodate a larger LED module, which was engineered to offer strobe intensity ratings of 15, 30, 75, 110, 135, and 185 candela for the wall models, and 15, 30, 75, 110, 150 and 177 for the ceiling mount models, as well as notification appliances being re-engineered to include a mounting plate, like the Exceder Xenon and ZNS/ZRS (ZR/ZH for Siemens).
 Types of devices include horns, horn strobes, strobes, low frequency sounder strobes, low frequency sounders, speaker strobes and speakers.